mikeolubode/distributions_package/README.md

 # distributions_package
-repository for debugging an exercise on Udacity
+repository for debugging an exercise from Udacity